syncfusion-content/uwp-docs/uwp/SfMaps/How-To.md

 SfMaps offers two utility methods to transform the pixel values to longitude and latitude values and vice-versa.
 This method is used for both ShapeFileLayer and ImageryLayer.

-* [`LatitudeLongitudeToPoint(double latitude, double longitude)`]()- Converts the latitude and longitude values to screen point.
+* `LatitudeLongitudeToPoint(double latitude, double longitude)` - Converts the latitude and longitude values to screen point.
 Here, pass the parameters as latitude and longitude values, from that values we can get screen points x and y.
-* [`GetLatLonFromPoint(Point point)`]() - Converts the screen point to longitude and latitude values.
-Here, pass the parameters as screen points x and y, from that points we can get longitude and latitude values.
+* `GetLatLonFromPoint(Point point)` - Converts the screen point to longitude and latitude values.
+Here, pass the parameters as screen points x and y, from that points we can get longitude(Point.X) and latitude(Point.Y) values.

 {% tabs %}

 {% highlight c# %}

 Point pixelPoint = layer.LatitudeLongitudeToPoint(21.00, 78.00);
-Point longitudeLatitude = layer.GetLatLonFromPoint(new Point(pixelPoint.X, pixelPoint.Y));
+Point longitudeLatitude = layer.GetLatLonFromPoint(pixelPoint);
 mapAnnotations.Latitude = longitudeLatitude.Y;
 mapAnnotations.Longitude = longitudeLatitude.X;